Romance Languages and Linguistics Department Advising

 Study Abroad Advising:

-If you are planning to take one or more of our languages while on study abroad, the transfer advisor for that language can help you select your classes and evaluate how they will transfer back to UVM.
+If you are planning to take one or more of our languages or study linguistics while on study abroad, the transfer advisor for that language can help you select your classes and evaluate how they will transfer back to UVM.

 Language Placement Advising: